igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

    +-+-+-+-+-+-+-+-+
 ~~~

-sQuare Bit (Q):
+sQuare Signal Bit (Q):

-: The fourth most significant bit (0x10) is the sQuare bit, set as
+: The fourth most significant bit (0x10) is the sQuare signal bit, set as
   described in {{squarebit}}.

-Loss Bit (L):
+Loss Event Bit (L):
-: The fifth most significant bit (0x08) is the loss event bit, set as
+: The fifth most significant bit (0x08) is the Loss event bit, set as
   described in {{lossbit}}.

-## Header Protection
+# Header Protection

 Unlike the R-bits, the QL-bits are not protected.
+When sending loss bits has
-The first byte of
-the header protection mask used to protect short packet headers has
+been negotiated, the first byte of the header protection mask used to protect
-its five most significant bits masked out instead of three.
+short packet headers has its five most significant bits masked out instead of
+three.

 The algorithm specified in Section 5.4.1 of {{QUIC-TLS}} changes as
 follows: